Powering Lime UK with 100% green energy

 We've been supplying Lime with 100% renewable power since April 2019.

-Riders have cycled over 1.3 million miles on Lime’s statement green e-bikes since we began powering them with renewable energy.
-That means Lime has saved nearly 282 tonnes of carbon since then – which is the equivalent of planting 140,000 trees!
+Riders have cycled over 4 million miles on Lime’s statement green e-bikes since we began powering them with renewable energy.
+That means Lime has saved 1,592 metric tonnes of CO2 from being released into the atmosphere - the equivalent of planting around 26,000 trees!

 I'm Eloise, part of the dynamic Octo-team who look after the UK businesses we power.
 I recently caught up with Florence Milner, General Manager for Lime UK, to discuss all things Octopus and Lime, and how we can help get people back to business in safe and sustainable ways post-lockdown.

 Wondering what a Lime e-Bike looks like?
 Here's General Manager Florence Milner taking one for a spin!

 Eloise: Can you tell me a little about Lime’s founding vision?